darashizuka/realtime-coding-interviewer/README.md

 ---

-## Is this full stack?
+## Diagram

-Yes — and then some.
 It is a React SPA, a Python realtime backend, a computer vision model, and an external LLM integration:

 ```